-There are various types of olive oil with extra virgin olive oil (EVOO) being the most sought after especially when it comes to DIY hair care.
+Olive is oil is used in cooking, hair, beauty and skin care.
+There are various types of olive oil with extra virgin olive oil (EVOO) being the most sought after.

-However, there are several unscrupulous companies in the market who deliver product that has been saturated with other oils or extracted in questionable ways.
+However, there are several unscrupulous companies in the market who deliver olive oil that has been saturated with other oils or extracted in questionable ways.

 These products are rampantly labeled as “Italian extra-virgin” or “organic” when they are nothing of the kind.